gretaisafantasy/get_bibtex/README.md

 ## How to Use

 Since `get_bibtex` is used when people write a paper and wants to cite another paper from one or more of the online bibliography websites, it is imperative to write the correct citations in LaTeX.
 Some examples of how to write the citations in LaTeX for the various bibliography websites are given in the table below.
-Essentially, all of the citations always start with the (first) name of the website and followed by some parts of the URL path.
+Essentially, all the citations always start with the (first) name of the website and followed by some parts of the URL path.

 | Website Name  | Website URL | Citation |
 | :---: | :---: | :--- |